evanpurkhiser/CS-Matrix-Multiplication/report/report.md

 ## Small discrepancies

 It's interesting to note that for the first 3 experiments (block sizes 256, 512, and 1024) the first trial was consistently the fastest trial.
 This is not true however for the largest block size (2048) where the 5th trial is actually the fastest.
-We can speculate as to why this may be, but it's most likely due to various factors primarily including what other processes are competing for time on the CPU.
+We can speculate as to why this may be, but it's most likely a coincidence due to various factors primarily including what other processes are competing for time on the CPU.